Ericsson misses forecasts as waits for 4G boost

-MUMBAI Britain's Vodafone Group will merge its Indian subsidiary with local rival Idea Cellular within two years, Idea said on Monday.

-STOCKHOLM Ericsson, the world's biggest mobile telecom equipment maker, missed first-quarter sales and profit forecasts as its work to rollout faster fourth-generation networks failed to offset the ending of older projects.
+STOCKHOLM Ericsson (ERICb.ST), the world's biggest mobile telecom equipment maker, missed first-quarter sales and profit forecasts as its work to rollout faster fourth-generation networks failed to offset the ending of older projects.

-But its shares fell almost 5 percent, with some analysts noting the intense price competition in the mobile telecom equipment market where Ericsson competes with Chinese companies such as Huawei and ZTE, as well as European rivals Alcatel-Lucent and Nokia.
+But its shares fell almost 5 percent, with some analysts noting the intense price competition in the mobile telecom equipment market where Ericsson competes with Chinese companies such as Huawei HWT.UL and ZTE (000063.SZ), as well as European rivals Alcatel-Lucent ALUA.PA and Nokia NOK1V.HE.

 "I am generally a bit pessimistic towards Ericsson," said Inge Heydorn, a fund manager at Sentat Asset Management who does not own Ericsson shares.
 "I don't think sales will come back.
 I think it's a tough market."

-Ericsson said it made earnings before interest and tax of 2.6 billion Swedish crowns (235 million pounds) in the first quarter, up from 2.1 billion in the same period last year, but well short of analysts' mean forecast of 3.5 billion.
+Ericsson said it made earnings before interest and tax of 2.6 billion Swedish crowns ($395 million) in the first quarter, up from 2.1 billion in the same period last year, but well short of analysts' mean forecast of 3.5 billion.

 Revenue fell by 7 percent adjusted for currency swings, with growth in China, the Middle East and Latin America failing to offset previously flagged declines in North America and Japan due to the ending of projects with major clients.